← Object-Based Attention

 Figure 1.
 Delayed-onset design (Çatak et al., 2022).
 (A) One rotating dot field appears followed by the second "delayed" dot field.
 Two superimposed dot fields rotate in opposite directions around the fixation point, allowing the perception of two transparent surfaces.
 Following the rotation, either the delayed (cued) or non-delayed (uncued) dot field translates briefly.
 After the translation, both dot fields continue to rotate.
 (B) Feature-based illustration of timeline.
 The two dot fields are differentiated by line style (dashed or solid) and with dot field colors indicated by the line colors.
 The vertical line placement indicates the different motion directions: clockwise rotation (CW), counter-clockwise rotation (CCW), and translation.
 The onset differences in this design result in "cued" translations occurring in the presence of the older rotation direction and "uncued" translations occurring in the presence of the newer rotation direction.

-Two counter-rotating dot fields with an off-center MT receptive field; within it the rotations are locally approximate translations (clockwise up, counter-clockwise down)
+Two counter-rotating dot fields with an off-center MT receptive field; within it the rotations are locally approximate translations (clockwise down, counter-clockwise up)

 Feature trajectories of the two dot fields (A-D), after Stoner & Blanc (2010) Fig. 4The same panels with dot identity removed: the direction-of-motion input the model receives (A≡B, C≡D)